Abiding by the law

 That is an impressive list of rights, although — caveats incoming — the restriction and deletion bits are limited to processing that is in violation of the GDPR anyway; except where the restriction is requested due to a pending objection.
 Yet objections themselves are limited to the processing on the basis of public or legitimate interest due to the data subject's particular situation.
 Meaning the data controller can reject the objection, given that their policy, e. g. a LIA, covers the depicted particular situation.

 It took me a while to understand why anyone needs rights that only apply when the processing is in violation of the GDPR anyway, for example the right to erasure.
 The key is that the data subject can request it directly from the data controller, not having to involve further parties, like a lawyer, an interest group or government authorities.
-Writing of which, you can of course, in fact I also have to inform you about your Right to lodge a complaint with a supervisory authority, that's Article 77.
+Writing of which, you can of course, in fact I also have to inform you about your Right to lodge a complaint with a supervisory authority

 Which processing do I delegate to who?